 When she finished the doors, she painted the brick too!
 Using a tone on tone approach, the brick brackets and vertical base she did in a slightly darker shade of the main brick part.

-Then to have real storage inside the glass cabinets and avoid having to do some cosmetic carpentry repair if left with just the see-through glass doors, she covered the inside of the glass doors with fabric she found at Joann Fabrics.
+Then to have real storage inside the glass cabinets and avoid having to do some cosmetic carpentry repair if left with just the see-through glass doors, she covered the inside of the glass doors with fabric.

-The color is perfect for their selected palette in their home, and the pattern is exactly what could have been seen when this antique bungalow or arts and crafts style house was first built almost a century ago.
+The color is perfect for their selected palette in their home, and the pattern is exactly what could have been seen when this antique bungalow was first built almost a century ago.

 The brick hearth was left in its original condition to reveal its wonderful color and texture and impressed trademarks.